-- 31. This Court has jurisdiction over this action pursuant to 28 U.S.C. § 1332 because the amount in controversy exceeds \$75,000, exclusive of interest and costs, and because Defendants are all either incorporated and have their principal place outside of the state in which the Plaintiffs resides. - 32.
-The Court also has supplemental jurisdiction pursuant to 28 U.S.C. § 1367. - 33.
-Venue is proper in this Court pursuant to 28 U.S.C. § 1391 in that Defendants conduct business here and are subject to personal jurisdiction in this District.
+24. This Court has jurisdiction over this action pursuant to 28 U.S.C. § 1332 because the amount in controversy exceeds \$75,000, exclusive of interest and costs, and because Defendants are all either incorporated and have their principal place outside of the state in which the Plaintiff resides.

+25. Venue is proper in this Court pursuant to 28 U.S.C. § 1391 because Defendants conduct business here and are subject to personal jurisdiction in this District.
 Furthermore, Defendants sell, market and/or distribute Levaquin within California and this District.